valdezpa09/homio/README.md

 ## **👋 Welcome to Homio**

 Homio is a clean, minimal, and fully YAML-based dashboard for Home Assistant that i build for a bit of fun.
 It's still work in progress but wanted to share it with you after receiving many requests for it.
 It’s built with tablets in mind — perfect for a wall-mounted screen — but it also works well on mobile thanks to its responsive layout.
+Everything is done in YAML to give you full control and make it easier to share, reuse, and tweak.
+I recommend to use the visual studio code editor plugin in home assistant to make coding that little bit easier.

 Desktop/Tablet view